 - And much more

-During this webinar, you will also learn how to talk with your doctor about appropriate treatment options and learn about medicines that may soon be approved for CSU.
+During this webinar, you will also learn how to talk with your doctor about appropriate treatment options and understand when you may qualify for biologic treatment.